crisperdue/prooftoys-site/content/booleans.md

 prime.
 In classical logic, a thing either has a particular property or it does not, and there is no middle ground.

-Our logic expresses precisely concepts such as having at least one of two properties, having both of two properties, or <i>not</i> having a property at all.
-It also lets us express statements that are true about everything in a mathematical world and to conclude that if one statement is true, some different statement must also be true.

-The logic concepts described here are enough to make precise virtually all of the reasoning needed by students of high school algebra and trigonometry (though calculus needs a bit more).
+The logic concepts described here through pictures are enough to make precise virtually all of the reasoning needed by students of high school algebra and trigonometry.
+(Calculus needs a bit more.)
 Adding suitable rules of inference and axioms for logic and numbers gives a precise system that can be used to solve a great many math problems at this level.

-This is also the kind of logic used in the Prooftoys automated proof assistant, and the use of truth tables here is in the same spirit as the reasoning about boolean functions and tautologies in Prooftoys.
+This is also the kind of logic used in the Prooftoys automated proof assistant.

 ### Summary for the impatient